pyrmont/kris/README.md

 $ kris quickbin --target linux-x64 script.janet output
 ```

-As with the `janet` subcommand, you can optimize for smallest binary size, use
+As with the `janet` subcommand, you can optimize for the smallest binary size,
-the `--small` flag:
+use the `--small` flag:

 ```shell
 $ kris quickbin --small script.janet output